kedbin/relearn.ing/src/content/journal/entry-001.md

 ## 1. The Economic Baseline: Solow-Swan & The Factory of You

-The journal entry correctly identifies **Manufacturing and IT** as sectors where this ratio has been mastered.
+I identified **Manufacturing and IT** as sectors where this ratio has been mastered.
 In economics, this is best described by the **Solow-Swan model**.

 Robert Solow (a Nobel laureate) demonstrated that long-term economic growth isn't achieved merely by piling up more capital and labor (Input).
 Eventually, you hit diminishing returns.
 Instead, sustained growth comes from *technological progress*—essentially, better tools and methods that allow the same input to generate exponentially more output.
 This "unaccounted for" growth is often called the **Solow Residual**.